DAY 1 – November 28, 2019

 Indigenous women are historically and disproportionately targeted for violence in all its forms.
-The effects of violence against Indigenous women is often felt and seen in the heart of Indigenous communities: the children, the grandchildren and the great-grandchildren.
+The effects of violence against Indigenous women are often felt and seen in the heart of Indigenous communities: the children, the grandchildren, and the great-grandchildren.
 Intergenerational trauma shows itself in various menacing forms many of us are familiar with: an inability to parent (child welfare system); an inability to problem solve (educational system); an inability to cope with emotional and mental disturbance (addictions/self-harm); an inability to form healthy relationships (intimate partner violence); an inability to make good decisions (criminal justice system); and an inability to love which fuels it all while generating crisis and chaos.
 As a lawyer who has encountered trauma in all these forms, both personally and professionally, I have come to understand that the legal system in which I work requires a change in approach.
-Trauma-informed legal practice and advocacy benefits all: survivors, advocates, support providers, adjudicators, front-line workers, offenders and witnesses.
-The “do no harm” approach is the first critical step we can all take in engaging with those who carry the wounds of intergenerational trauma and the second is to recognize and respect the underestimated resilience which also lives alongside trauma.
+Trauma-informed legal practice and advocacy benefits all: survivors, advocates, support providers, adjudicators, front-line workers, offenders, and witnesses.
+The “do no harm” approach is the first critical step we can all take in engaging with those who carry the wounds of intergenerational trauma, and the second is to recognize and respect the underestimated resilience which also lives alongside trauma.

-Myrna McCallum, LLB, is an Indigenous (Métis-Cree) lawyer from the Métis village of Green Lake, Saskatchewan in Treaty Six territory and she is also a registered Indian at nearby Waterhen Lake First Nation.
-Myrna has spent most of her legal career working in Indigenous communities, most often serving survivors of sexual violence as a Crown prosecutor, an Indian Residential School adjudicator and an Investigations Director.
-Throughout her legal practice, Myrna learned a great deal about trauma, its impacts on memory, communication and behaviour and the significant difference applying a trauma-informed approach has on the survivors who entrust her to witness their pain, receive their stories and assess their evidence.
-As a former Indian Residential School student (Lebret IRS) and foster kid (Sixties/Seventies Scoop), Myrna has become passionate about educating lawyers, judges and police officers on Indigenous intergenerational and direct trauma as well as trauma-informed legal practice.
+Myrna McCallum, LLB, is an Indigenous (Métis-Cree) lawyer from the Métis village of Green Lake, Saskatchewan in Treaty Six territory, and she is also a registered Indian at nearby Waterhen Lake First Nation.
+Myrna has spent most of her legal career working in Indigenous communities, most often serving survivors of sexual violence as a Crown prosecutor, an Indian Residential School adjudicator, and an Investigations Director.
+Throughout her legal practice, Myrna learned a great deal about trauma, its impacts on memory, communication and behaviour, and the significant difference applying a trauma-informed approach has on the survivors who entrust her to witness their pain, receive their stories, and assess their evidence.
+As a former Indian Residential School student (Lebret IRS) and foster kid (Sixties/Seventies Scoop), Myrna has become passionate about educating lawyers, judges, and police officers on Indigenous intergenerational and direct trauma as well as trauma-informed legal practice.
 Myrna owns and operates Miyo Pimatisiwin Legal Services in North Vancouver, BC.

 Key Questions About Gender-Based Violence: Supporting BC Children, Youth and Young Adults